Financing Graduate School

 Specific Information for MBA Students - Due to the structure of their class schedule, MBA Students have specific considerations regarding financial aid.

-Required Reading - Financial Aid Reference and Resource Guide
+Required Readings - Financial Aid Reference and Resource Guide

 Graduate College - Includes information about graduate admissions, assistantships, and other opportunities for graduate students

-If you have any additional questions, please contact the Office of Student Financial Aid, located at 105 Gilchrist Hall.
+If you have any additional questions, please contact the Office of Financial Aid & Scholarships, located at 105 Gilchrist Hall.

 Phone: (319) 273-2700 | Fax: (319) 273-6950 | Email: email@example.com